Hans Isaacson

 • Trail 331, Powers to LaBranche: VERY GOOD

-• Trail 24 (soo line), Hermansville to Escanaba: GOOD, LOTS of drifting!
-Ride with caution!
+• Trail 24 (soo line), Hermansville to Escanaba: VERY GOOD

 • Trail 16 (Felch Grade), Labranche to Foster City: VERY GOOD